Author ORCID Identifier

 This research was supported by the Arvle and Ellen Turner Thacker award (2019), the Blackhurst Student Research Fund (2019), the Wallis Charles Hill Endowment (2020), and Department Block Funding (2020).

 Jones, Megan E., "EFFECTS OF AN ANCHORED CAREER-FOCUSED CURRICULUM ON THE KNOWLEDGE AND ATTITUDES OF AT-RISK HIGH SCHOOL STUDENTS" (2020).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 85.